protectai/llm-guard/docs/output_scanners/sensitive.md

 !!! note

-    It uses transformers based model `en_core_web_trf` which uses a more modern deep-learning architecture, but is generally slower than the default `en_core_web_lg` model.
+    It uses transformers based model `en_core_web_trf` which is based on a more modern deep-learning architecture, but is generally slower than the default `en_core_web_lg` model.

 When running, the scanner inspects the model's output for specific entity types that may be considered sensitive.
 If no